-- About 9 out of 10 New Jersey youths surveyed have received the first dose of meningococcal vaccine.
+- In 2016, about 9 out of 10 New Jersey youths surveyed have received the first dose of meningococcal vaccine.

-- About 3 out of 10 17-year-olds surveyed in the US received the second dose (booster dose) of meningococcal vaccine.
+- In 2016, about 4 out of 10 17-year-olds surveyed in the US received the second dose (booster dose) of meningococcal vaccine.

 - By 2020, the goal is to have at least 8 out of 10 New Jersey youths vaccinated with the meningococcal booster dose by the age of 17.

 The meningococcal conjugate vaccine is very safe.
 Side effects may include redness and pain at the injection site.
 Severe side effects are rare.